gbatc/gbatc.github.io/past/index.md

 permalink: /past/
 ---

-# Past Conferences

-Welcome to the archive of previous GBATC conferences.
+Welcome to the archive of previous Greater Bay Area Topology Conferences.

 Here you can find links to the materials and information from past years: